Methodology

 is unnecessary and `posix-utility` is not applied.

-- `diagnostic-only` — Tool can never mutate state by design.
+- `diagnostic-only`: Tool can never mutate state by design.
 Suppresses only P5 dry-run.
-The current registry's
+The current registry's read-only

-read-only candidates (`procs`, `dust`, `tree`) all pass P5 already, so the profile would be a no-op annotation.
-It
+candidates (`procs`, `dust`, `tree`) all pass P5 already, so the profile would be a no-op annotation.
+It will become

-will become useful when P5 grows checks beyond dry-run that warrant skipping for read-only diagnostics.
+useful when P5 grows audits beyond dry-run that warrant skipping for read-only diagnostics.

-The general rule for adding a profile: **apply it only when an unsuppressed check is fighting the tool's category, not
+The general rule for adding a profile: **apply it only when an unsuppressed audit is fighting the tool's category, not

 its design quality**.
 A TUI legitimately blocks on a TTY; that's a category fact, not a defect.
 A CLI that *could* be